glennji/openlumify/docs/tutorials/webplugin.md

 ) {
     'use strict';

     //register the extension to the registry.
-Visallo will query the registry to know what plugins to run.
+OpenLumify will query the registry to know what plugins to run.
-    //This code will create a new menu in the context menu and, when clicked, will launch the 'doAction' event through the dom thanks to flight. api.registry.registerExtension('org.visallo.vertex.menu', {
+    //This code will create a new menu in the context menu and, when clicked, will launch the 'doAction' event through the dom thanks to flight. api.registry.registerExtension('org.openlumify.vertex.menu', {
         label: 'Do Action',
         event: 'doAction'
     });